-Common Questions and Answers at Second Interviews
+Common Second Interview Questions and Answers

 Congratulations.
-You have aced the first interview and were invited to a second.
+You have aced the first interview and were invited to a second interview.
 Second interview questions are different than your first interview.
 During the first interview, your skills and knowledge are examined.
 You were asked questions about your experiences and goals.
 The second interview invitation implies that the answers you provided were sufficient for the job opening.

 The second interview is about assessing your fit within the company.
 Employers will try to understand your work habits and workplace personality.
 They may take a second look at your experiences, but are also likely to show you around the office and watch how you interact with others.

 Second Interview Questions Expectations

 Second interviews may also cover topics that were addressed in the first interview.
 There are questions that you should expect based upon your performance in the first interview.
 You may also be asked questions that you were asked once before.